Tom Ogg

 Commercial

 Tom acts in the full-range of commercial disputes arising out of employment, partnership and LLP arrangements.
-He is frequently involved in cases in the High Court concerning post- termination restraints, the protection of confidential information, team moves, wrongful termination/expulsion, the economic torts, diversion of opportunities by fiduciaries, and allegations of conspiracy or inducement.
+He is frequently involved in cases in the High Court or in arbitral proceedings concerning post- termination restraints, confidential information, team moves, wrongful termination/expulsion, the economic torts, diversion of opportunities by fiduciaries, directors’ duties, and allegations of conspiracy or inducement.
 He regularly acts in injunctive proceedings and speedy trials arising from restricted covenants matters.

 Tom’s recent cases include:

-• AstraZeneca PLC v Christopher Sheldon Tom was instructed for AstraZeneca in their dispute with Mr Chris Sheldon concerning his non-compete covenant, led by Amy Rogers and Dan Oudkerk KC.
+• AstraZeneca PLC v Christopher Sheldon (link, link) Tom was instructed for AstraZeneca in their dispute with Mr Chris Sheldon concerning his non-compete covenant, led by Amy Rogers and Dan Oudkerk KC.
 The High Court issued an injunction preventing Mr Sheldon joining pharmaceutical industry rival GlaxoSmithKline pending a speedy trial.
-See here and here.

-• Aon UK Limited v Howden Insurance Brokers Limited Tom acted for Aon UK Limited in its dispute with Howden and its former employee Mr Paul Tubb.
+• Aon UK Limited v Howden Insurance Brokers Limited (link) Tom acted for Aon UK Limited in its dispute with Howden and its former employee Mr Paul Tubb.
 Tom was led by Amy Rogers in this alleged team-move and conspiracy case.
-See here.

 • Azets Holdings Limited and ors v Redwood Wales Limited Tom acted for Azets in respect of its claim alleging an unlawful team move involving the diversion of Azets’ employees and clients to Carr Jenkins & Hood, led by David Craig KC.

-• Citadel Securities v GSA Capital.
-Tom was instructed for Citadel in this High Court claim.
-Citadel sought damages for more than $40m for misuse of confidential information and inducement of breach of contract.
+• Citadel Securities v GSA Capital. (link) Tom for Citadel in this High Court claim in which damages of more than $40m were sought for misuse of confidential information and inducement of breach of contract.
 Tom was led by Amy Rogers and David Craig KC.
-See here.

 • Tom was instructed in a team-move case in the technology sector in which up to 20 employees were unlawfully poached and confidential information taken to allegedly aid a start-up competitor, in breach of non-compete and non-poach restrictive covenants.
 Tom acted for the Claimant company and was led by Gavin Mansfield KC.